second-state/linear-timelock-user-interface/README.md

 user_rate_limit=5
 # The duration period in minutes i.e. 1440 is 24 hours
 rate_limit_duration=5
-# How many times a user's account i.e. Twitter or Telegram can use this server per duration period
+# How many times a user's account i.e. Twitter or Telegram can get ERC20 tokens (and one network token by default)
 a_users_account_rate_limit=1
-# The duration period in minutes i.e. 1440 is 24 hours
+# The duration period in minutes for ERC20 drip i.e. 1440 is 24 hours
 a_users_account_rate_duration=525600
+# How many times a user's account i.e. Twitter or Telegram can get a network token (because the prior config is for ERC20 tokens)
+a_users_account_rate_limit_2=1
+# The duration period in minutes for network token drip i.e. 1440 is 24 hours
+a_users_account_rate_duration_2=1440
 # The amount of wei to be sent per airdrop i.e. 1000000000000000000 (to send 1 ETH)
 token_amount_in_wei=1000000000000000000
 # ERC20 token amount - IMPORTANT, please check decimal places of deployed contract i.e. standard is 18 decimal places